-- 1. Pagers: Each resident will be issued a pager for use throughout the year.
-Pagers should be carried by the resident while on campus or while off-campus if on designated project time. - 2.
-White Coats: There are white coats with the UW Medicine Pharmacy logo available in the resident office for use.
-Laundry services are provided - 3.
-Business Cards: Residents may place orders for business cards - 4.
-UW Pharmacy Staff Website: Residents will be able to access pharmacy policies and procedures, various drug information resources, and guidelines with their UW Net ID. - 5.
-Remote Access: Residents will be able to access PHI remotely in a secured network computer if working offsite is necessary. - 6.
+- 1. White Coats: There are white coats with the UW Medicine Pharmacy logo available in the resident office for use.
+Laundry services are provided - 2.
+Business Cards: Residents may place orders for business cards - 3.
+UW Pharmacy Staff Website: Residents will be able to access pharmacy policies and procedures, various drug information resources, and guidelines with their UW Net ID. - 4.
+Remote Access: Residents will be able to access PHI remotely in a secured network computer if working offsite is necessary. - 5.
 Basic Life Support (BLS) and Advanced Cardiac Life Support (ACLS) Certifications: The Department of Pharmacy supports and encourages residents to obtain ACLS/BLS certification as it aligns with site specific requirements.
 For residents who will be actively participating in code situations, they will be required to maintain ACLS/BLS certification throughout the duration of the program.
-Residents should consult with their RPD for sitespecific requirements. - 7.
+Residents should consult with their RPD for site-specific requirements. - 6.
 Teaching Certification: Residents will have an option to participate in a teaching certificate program and workshops in pharmacy education.
 This opportunity will be paid and supported by the department of pharmacy.
 For more information, please visit: https://sop.washington.edu/department-of-pharmacy/graduate-education-training-programs/teaching-certificate-pharmacy-education/ a.
 The Chief Pharmacy Resident is selected from among the PGY1 residents (excluding residents in the HSPAL program) and has a term of 3 months.
 The Chief Pharmacy Resident coordinates the activities of all concurrent pharmacy residents (both PGY1 and PGY2).